Introduction

 heat.
 They follow Ohm’s law, which states that the current through the device increases

-case is potentiometers which are resistors whose resistance can be internally changed
+which are resistors whose resistance can be internally changed by rotating a physical

-by rotating a physical mechanism.
-As we will see below, potentiometers enable user
+mechanism.
+As we will see below, potentiometers enable user input in the form of

 Capacitors follow a different type of model which has a time dependence.
 In capacitors,